Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Standard rotor-routing context and background

 \subsection{Free abelian groups}

 We refer to \cite{lang2012algebra} for standard notions of abelian groups.
 We use additive notation.
-An abelian group $(H,+)$ is {\bf free} if it admits a {\bf basis}, i.e. a family $(h_i)_{i \in I}$ of elements such that each $h \in H$ can be written uniquely as a sum $h = \sum_{i \in I} c_i h_i$ with all $c_i \in \Z$.
+An abelian group $(H,+)$ is {\bf free} if it admits a {\bf basis}, i.e. a family $(h_i)_{i \in I}$ of elements such that each $h \in H$ can be written uniquely as a sum $h = \sum_{i \in I} c_i h_i$ with integers $c_i \in \Z$, where all but finitely many of the $c_i$ are zero.
 If there is a finite basis, then all basis have the same cardinal which is called the {\bf rank} of $H$.

-The universal property of free groups says that if $f : X \rightarrow R$ is a map from the elements of a basis $X$ of $H$, to an abelian group $R$, then $f$ extends in a unique way in an homomorphism from $H$ to $R$.
+The {\bf universal property of free abelian groups} says that if $f : X \rightarrow R$ is a map from the elements of a basis $X$ of $H$ to an abelian group $R$, then $f$ extends uniquely to a group homomorphism from $H$ to $R$.
+Indeed, if $(h_i)_{i \in I}$ is a basis of $H$, and $f(h_i)=r_i$, we define an homomorphism by